Were You Involved in a Slip and Fall Accident in Florida?

 How much time do I have to file a slip and fall lawsuit in Florida?

-According to Florida Statute 95.11, there is a statute of limitations of four years in these types of cases.
+According to Florida Statute 95.11, there is a statute of limitations of two years in these types of cases.
 There is statute of limitations of two years for wrongful death lawsuits.
 Since certain evidence may be available for long periods of time, including eyewitness observations, physical evidence at the site, and surveillance video, it is essential to file a claim quickly and get to work so that you and your lawyer can form a successful case.

 Can you sue your landlord over a slip and fall accident?